wyhaines/base58.cr/README.md

 ### Alphabets

-There are four supported alphabets.
-These are the Bitcoin alphabet, the Flickr alphabet, the Ripple alphabet, and the Monero alphabet.
+There are four supported alphabets, the Bitcoin alphabet, the Flickr alphabet, the Ripple alphabet, and the Monero alphabet.
 Of these, all are encoded and decoded the same except for the Monero alphabet, which for encoding operates on blocks of 8 bytes, padding to 11 bytes, except for the final block.
 For decoding, it operates on blocks of 11 bytes, returning 8 bytes of decoded data, except for the final block which can be smaller.
 For the other three alphabets, the final size of the encoded data is variable, but the Monero encoding ensures a consistent final size.
 Thus, Monero addresses, which are 69 bytes of data, always encode to 95 byte Base58 strings.

 The bitcoin alphabet is the default.
 To use another alphabet, pass the class of the alphabet as an argument: